TheSimmer101/wordle/README.md

 #### Here are other resources we used:
-* Ncurses: a library to display the colors in the terminal and update in real-time based on the player's input
+* Ncurses: a library to display the colors in the terminal and update in real-time based on the player's input.
+[Documentation Here](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/)
 * Hunspell: a spell-checking library that ensures players follow Wordle's rule of inputting real words
 * LibreOffice English Dictionary: the Hunspell library does not come with dictionary files, so we had to source some.
 English dictionary files from [LibreOffice Dictionary](https://extensions.libreoffice.org/en/extensions/show/english-dictionaries)
 * Ascii art: